Shakespeare On Dragons

 Trope 2: Love, or enabling addiction?

-But as you look at the season as a whole, you have to ask, was it worth it?
+As you look at the season as a whole, you have to ask, was it worth it?
 Was it worth it for Geoffrey to lose his job and his theatre, get a bunch of other people fired, and eventually lose the festival as we know it just for one man?
+In the play and the show, this question is never answered, but it is useful to contemplate.

 Episode Six: The Promised End

-Just like in Season two, we get a beautifully directed, beautifully shot condensed version of “King Lear” in the final episode, but the tone is completely changed.
-Everyone has been told that if they do this show, they will be fired, and they do it anyway meaning that onstage and on screen for the actors and characters this is a bittersweet last-ride for everyone.
+Just like in Season two, we get a beautifully directed, beautifully shot, condensed version of “King Lear” in the final episode, but the tone is completely changed.
+Everyone has been told that if they do this show, they will be fired, and they do it anyway.
+This conflict means that onstage and on screen for the actors and characters, this is a bittersweet last-ride for everyone.
+We know this is not just the last show for Charles, Jeffrey, Ellen, and the company, it’s also the last for Paul Gross, Steven Oimette, and the rest of the terrific TV cast.

-The truly heartbreaking moments are with Geoffrey, Oliver, and Charles.
-We see how amazingly good Charles is, once he accepts his age and mortality.
+The truly heartbreaking moments in this episode come from Geoffrey, Oliver, and Charles.
+We see how amazingly good Charles is, (once he accepts his age and mortality).
 In essence, making this everyone’s last performance made it better all around.

 “A Higher Purpose”